bgaze/bootstrap4-dialogs/README.md

 # Bootstrap 4 dialogs

-> Doc and demos here : [https://www.bgaze.fr/bootstrap4-dialogs](https://www.bgaze.fr/bootstrap4-dialogs)
+BSD is a tiny *(< 10ko)* and flexible collection of dialog popups based on Bootstrap 4 modals.
+Custom dialogs can be easily defined, in addition to built-in ones (alert, confirm and prompt).

 **Table of content :**

+> Doc and demos at [https://www.bgaze.fr/bootstrap4-dialogs](https://www.bgaze.fr/bootstrap4-dialogs)

 *   [Quick start](#quick-start)
 *   [Usage](#usage)